Take Me Out to the Holosuite: Production

-The prominence of baseball in Deep Space Nine is due to the influence of Michael Piller, co-creator of the series and a baseball lover himself.
+The prominence of baseball in Deep Space Nine stems from the influence of Michael Piller, co-creator of the series and a baseball fan.
 The script was written by Ronald D. Moore, based on an idea from Ira Steven Behr, who had previously written a similar baseball-themed episode of the series Fame titled "The Ol' Ball Game".

 The episode was directed by Chip Chalmers, who previously directed the episode "The Magnificent Ferengi".
 He knew the episode was going to be fun, and said he "smiled all the way through every read."
 Chalmers enjoyed filming on location but the weather was a risk, and fog was an issue.
 He insisted that stand-in doubles be provided so that actors, especially those in prosthetic makeup, would not have to stay in the sun when they were only in the background.

 Max Grodénchik, who plays Rom, is actually a baseball player in real life and considered going pro before deciding to become an actor.
 Because Grodénchik was so good at playing right-handed, he was forced to switch to playing exclusively left-handed on camera in order to give a convincingly "bad" performance.
 Nana Visitor suggested that Rom be lifted up and carried in celebration.

-The outdoor scenes (in the holosuite) were shot at Loyola Marymount University in Los Angeles).
+The outdoor scenes (in the holosuite) were shot at Loyola Marymount University in Los Angeles.